 Copyright: copyright exists in this system but fan-art is allowed, provided royalties are paid to the original IP holders.
 Products (e.g. videogames) are, as said before, modular.
 E.g. videogames are not considered (by law) as a whole, undivisible product, but rather as a collection of parts (e.g. assets, levels, soundtracks, dialogues, voice acting etc.).
 The more of those parts a fan-art uses, the more the percentage of money will go to the original IP holders.
 That is, the less derivative the fan-art is, the higher the percentage of money will go to the original IP holders.
 It is possible to copy the game 100% and sell it, BUT in that case it must be sold at the price of the game that is copied and 100% of the money will go to the original IP holders.
 The more different the fan-art is from the original product, the less money will go to the original IP holders.
 This modular approach may (maybe?) permit a balance between copyright and fan-art.
 The absence of copyright would discourage large companies from creating entertainment, leaving only hobby projects that are unlikely to be of high quality, whereas prohibiting fan-art would go against "customer service" e.g. if one wants some fan-game mash-up of two of their favourite games, or any fan-art really, prohibiting fan-art would lead to more unfulfilled wishes.
 This approach may maximize "customer gratification" (compared to other approaches), if my understanding is correct.

 Internet: Internet websites must have two versions.
 "Original vision" website and "customer-oriented" website.
 "Original vision" website may be whatever the creator(s) of the website want it to be, they can censor stuff, put whatever they want.
-"Customer-oriented" website means that the customer decides what the website is like, as such, it must be hyper-personalizable (with CSS themes or other ways of theming the website however the customer wants, or for example, it MUST work without Javascript, in case the customer wants to disable Javascript), and there should be freedom of speech (this ideology is very pro-free speech, but more details about this will be written below because there are some things to specify about "free speech").
+"Customer-oriented" website means that the customer decides what the website is like, as such, it must be hyper-personalizable (with CSS themes or other ways of theming the website however the customer wants, or for example, it MUST work without Javascript, in case the customer wants to disable Javascript), and there should be freedom of speech.
+Pangea is very pro-free speech, but in a weird way that would confuse Gaians: more details about this will be written below because there are some things to specify about "free speech" in Pangea.
+Also, websites necessarily must have various "light" versions, for various hardware: the lightest versions of all should be able to run on text-based browsers with very limited RAM and very low specs.
+If they're video-only websites, then a text-based version of it should exist, to see at least the titles and descriptions of those videos, and other text content!
+Every app also has "light" versions with different system requirements!
+Games have fan-based ports for lighter hardware (a percentage of the money goes to the original creators of that game).

-Free speech: what many online people (who are usually either anti-free speech or pro-free speech) don't understand is that speech is a two-way thing: there is a speaker and there is a listener.
+Free speech (in Pangea it's "PAID SPEECH" though LMAOOO): what many online people (who are usually either anti-free speech or pro-free speech) don't understand is that speech is a two-way thing: there is a speaker and there is a listener.
 The customer vs worker distinction here remains very important.
-A customer should be able to access all the "speech" (i.e. content) they want.
-E.g. if they want to buy Mein Kampf, sure.
-If they want to hear racist things, sure.
-The important thing to remember is that this "access to content" is a result of the desire of the customer.
+A customer should be able to access all the "speech" (i.e. content) they want (though it costs money, e.g. a book costs money, of course, and in order to access contine online you must pay for a monthly online connection, it's not free, of course).
+E.g. if you want to buy Mein Kampf, sure, pay the money and you can have that book.
+If you want to hear racist things, sure.
+The important thing to remember is that this "access to content" is a result of the desire of the customer, and that the customer pays for that desire to be fulfilled.
 One has pretty much complete freedom of speech and what I call "freedom to seek" (e.g. as I said before, the freedom to access any content one wishes, rather than producing it).
 However, when one works, the worker does not have freedom of speech.
-E.g. regarding "misgendering", it is totally legal for a customer to misgender a worker and not respect their pronouns, there are no consequences at all, whereas a worker must respect the customer's pronouns, otherwise that worker will be fired, or have consequences for "discrimination" or "hate speech".
-In this ideology, clearly the customer is privileged over the worker.
-As for "customer to customer" relationships, that is the least developed aspect of this ideology, but I may develop it.
-As of now, the rules for "customer to customer" relationships (i.e. relationships among people in their free time, where neither is a worker) are left undefined.
+E.g. regarding "misgendering", it is totally legal for a customer to misgender a worker and not respect their pronouns, but there may be consequences: the transgender people who got disrespected may (or may not, that's their decision) direspect that person when that person works, and potentially start a "conflict loop"... it's perfectly legal to be disrespectful towards a worker or even insult them, though, but again, it may start a conflict loop, which one may want to avoid.
+On the other hand, a worker must respect the customer's pronouns, otherwise that worker may potentially be fired, or have some other consequences for "discrimination" or "hate speech".
+A question may be: how can a mistreated person carry out revenge, if the person who mistreated them works in a non-social field (e.g. building lightbulbs or something)?
+Well, every worker has a small time window (about one hour, I think?) every day where they must interact with customers in the way customer wants.
+That time window allows "asynchronous revenge" or something.
+The worker must meet the customer in a certain place, and service the customer.
+Pangea makes sure one can always now the name and surname of a customer, that way one can interact again with that person (and not necessarily in a good way, as we see here, but not necessarily in a bad way either... it may vary).
+Note that physical violence is illegal (unless requested by the customer, specifically), so neither the mistreament nor the revenge can include it.

 Crime: some things are crimes, of course.
 E.g. theft, non-consensual physical violence, sexual assault, murder, drunk driving etc.

-This ideology is very pro-gun, like the USA (it logically results from the idea behind this ideology... if a customer wants a gun... they must be able to get it).
-Even weapons like molotovs etc. are legal and sold in stores.
-Euthanasia is legal, though in many cases IRL, one wants to kill themselves because the realistic choice is either living a miserable life or killing oneself.
-The "ideal" choice for many would be, "living a good life", but since that choice is not available IRL for many, killing oneself is the "chosen" solution over the remaining two available choices.
-Whereas in this system, "living a good life" can be approximated as much as possible.
-Minimum wage is pretty good, but there are income inequalities (the surveillance and control needed to maintain economic equality, e.g. like in Communism, would decrease the "customer service" and therefore would go against this system).
-Minimum wage in this system is similar to the amount of goods and wealth people have under Communism, except that's the surface, rather than being the surface and the ceiling simultaneously.
-Businesses are however usually owned by the state and centralized, to ensure the maximization of "customer service/gratification" (I use these terms mostly interchangeably, lol), which would not be maximized if business owners decided the rules for the services/products provided by that business.
+Anyway, there are income inequalities (the surveillance and control needed to maintain economic equality, e.g. like in Communism, would decrease the "customer service" and therefore would go against this system).
+Minimum income in this system is enough not only to survive but to have some basic daily entertainment as well!
+Though you are literally forced to work, and it's often the case the government chooses your job (like it happens in Communist countries).
+Businesses are usually either owned or strongly regulated by the state and centralized, to ensure the maximization of "customer service/gratification" (I use these terms mostly interchangeably, lol), which would not be maximized if business owners decided the rules for the services/products provided by that business, because it's often the case that the profit motive keeps companies from making products the way people desire (think about the "enshittification" and "planned obsolescence").
+I'm not an expert on economy but... somehow the Pangean state tries to maximize the variety of products, so that every taste can be satisfied.
+I suspect it's technically possible IRL but I suppose it'd require some really convoluted economic decisions contrived specifically for that purpose!
 Business workers and owners can keep the money, provided all the workers are paid at least the minimum wage.
 If a business closes, then the services and products provided by that business MUST be provided by at least one business in an area that is accessible to the customer (e.g. in the same city, preferably within 15 minutes of walking).

-Protests are allowed with permits and only in certain areas.
-Reasoning: if a customer wants to protest, they should be allowed.
-If a customer wants to *see* a protest, they should be allowed.
-If a customer *does NOT* want to see a protest, they should be allowed to not see it.
+Protests are allowed with permits and only in certain areas, and only if you pay!
+Reasoning: if a customer wants to protest, they should be allowed, but as with everything else in Pangea, you have to pay in order to get a "protest permit".
+If a customer wants to *see* a protest, they are allowed, but they should also pay (not the protester, of course, since those are also customers... unless that's a staged fake protest purely for entertainment!).
+If a customer *does NOT* want to see a protest, they are allowed to not see it, so protests are only allowed in protest-designated areas.
 It's an in-between, between so-called "free countries", that allow more disruptive protests, and authoritarian countries which do not allow protests at all.
+It seems like Pangea is often a mix of extremes, as I'm seeing so far!
+Interesting!

 There will be interesting activities, such as "rage rooms" or "pyromaniac fun centers" where people can burn things, in a safe, controlled environments.
 This is a logical result of the idea behind this ideology.
 As mentioned before, you can pay not just for sex but also for friends.
 Like, a "friendship session" for one or more hours cost a certain amount of money.
 In a "normal" system there are, I'm aware, some people who use therapists as the closest approximation for "friends", leading to an unsatisfactory experience, because of course, therapists are not meant to be friends, but something different.
 Not just sex or friends, but you can also pay for "romantic experiences" (which may or may not include sex).